hramkumar/AWS-Solutions-Architectures/README.md

 Both the App Tier and Data Base Tier are in Private subnets so that no direct request can be made by users for better security.

+Also considering High Availibility and Resiliency the architecture is span across Availability Zones.

+For Database, we have a Standby in case of DB failure and a Ready replica to serve Read Only requests.

 ![Architecting Solutions on AWS - Capstone Project - 3 Tier Architecture drawio](https://user-images.githubusercontent.com/8630317/206986574-cc889f93-447d-4606-886a-b041b5e63c57.png)